Bombardier Challenger 600 series: Further development

-According to Flight International, the Challenger 600 has been a foothold in the market for Bombardier, allowing them to more easily develop further business jets, such as the Bombardier Global Express; another direct derivative of the Challenger series has been the Bombardier CRJ100 series, a larger regional airliner.
-The publication also commented that the Challenger family "appears to have a solid future", observing a production rate of two aircraft per month throughout 2018.
+According to Flight International, the Challenger 600 has been a foothold in the market for Bombardier, allowing them to more easily develop further business jets, such as the Bombardier Global Express.
+Another direct derivative of the Challenger series has been the Bombardier CRJ100 series, a larger regional airliner.
+The publication commented that the Challenger family "appears to have a solid future", observing a production rate of two aircraft per month throughout 2018.